mikics/gsoc-jupyterbook/_sources/submission.md

 ### Demo #4: Maxwell's equations for axisymmetric geometries

-The fourth demo shows how to solve Maxwell's equations for three-dimensional axisymmetric geometries.
+The fourth demo shows how to solve Maxwell's equations for a simple three-dimensional axisymmetric geometry, i.e. a sphere.
 Generally, solving three-dimensional electromagnetic problems is computationally expensive, and it may result in prohibitive memory and time requirements.
-However, if the three-dimensional geometry has an axisymmetry, the full wave problem can be decomposed in few two-dimensional problems, with much an overall much lower computational cost.
+However, if the three-dimensional geometry has an axisymmetry, the full wave problem can be decomposed in few two-dimensional problems, with an overall much lower computational cost.

-In a nutshell, we start from the weak form for Maxwell's equations and PML equations:
+We start from the weak form for Maxwell's equations and PML equations:

 $$
 \begin{align}